Francesco-Zeno-Costanzo/hyloa/docs/installation.rst

 Installing the package
 ==============================

-To install the HysteresisAnalysis package, you can use pip:
+To install the HYLOA package, you can use pip:

 .. code-block:: bash